 Bookies love these 'mug' punters as it's easy money for them.

 Sure, some people do strike it lucky and win large sums of money, but if that was the norm, the bookmakers wouldn’t be in business.
 For every punter who wins big, there are far more losing their hard-earned cash.

 Most beginners start out by searching "free football betting tips for this weekend" or something similar.
 It's not at all difficult to find plenty of tipsters on Twitter and Facebook, but you're unlikely to find any professional betting tips for free.

 However, if you do follow a few competent Twitter betting tipsters you will get plenty of ideas for bets of your own.

 Make Money with Matched Betting

 We have reviewed a number of matched betting sites who do all the hard work for you.
+The best we've found so far is Outplayed.
 They tell you which bookmaker accounts to open, which bets to place and how to get the best free bets each time.

 Getting Started with a Tipster Service

 Lots of beginners decide to follow a betting tipster service and they're popular with experienced bettors too.